realA10001986/VSR/README.md

 ### Audio data installation

 The firmware comes with some audio data ("sound-pack") which needs to be installed separately.
 The audio data is not updated as often as the firmware itself.
 If you have previously installed the latest version of the sound-pack, you normally don't have to re-install the audio data when you update the firmware.
-Only if the VSR [does something] during boot, an update of the audio data is needed.
+Only if the VSR displays "AUD" briefly during boot, an update of the audio data is needed.

 The first step is to download "install/sound-pack-xxxxxxxx.zip" and extract it.
 It contains one file named "VSRA.bin".